pcraciunoiu/embrangler_pelican/content/pages/pitch.md

 I got into __web development in college__ and immediately got paid for it.
 Through college and beyond I:

-* worked for Mozilla (mostly, their support site), learning from many experienced folks
+* worked for Mozilla (mostly their support site), learning from many experienced folks
 * started my own company (which lasted about a year)
-* worked for startups (namely, Humble Bundle and Minerva Project)
+* worked for startups (namely Humble Bundle and Minerva Project)

 These are just some of the technologies I'm familiar with.
 Don't worry, I learn new ones quickly and frequently.